cstipkovic/sandbox/README.md

   - Some tests

 - Objective-C
-  - Video Clas about Objective-C development
+  - Video Class about Objective-C development